yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/06-create-dax-calculations-in-power-bi-desktop-advanced.md

 ### **Task 2: Create a matrix visual**

-In this task you will create a matrix visual to support testing your new measures.
+In this task, you will create a matrix visual to support testing your new measures.

 1. In Power BI Desktop, in Report view, create a new report page.